-- Area Type indicators - Developed from land-use and socio-economic density calculations as well as local agency and MPO staff recommendations - Demographic totals - Population, Group Quarters, all housing availability, Occupied Housing Units, school-age population proportions (Kindergarten through 12th Grade / K-12), etc. - Employment totals - Broken out into various employment sectors, such as Retail, Industry, Service, etc. - Transit Accessibility indicator - > Relative accessibility to transit services and frequency of service - Future Year Growth Factors - > Applied to the various demographic and employment attributes
+- Area Type indicators: Developed from land-use and socio-economic density calculations as well as local agency and MPO staff recommendations - Demographic totals: Population, Group Quarters, all housing availability, Occupied Housing Units, school-age population proportions (Kindergarten through 12th Grade / K-12), etc. - Employment totals: Broken out into various employment sectors, such as Retail, Industry, Service, etc. - Transit Accessibility Indicator: Relative accessibility to transit services and frequency of service - Future Year Growth Factors: Applied to the various demographic and employment attributes

 TAZs are an important component for the initial stages of the TDFM development.
 Later modeling steps will require the use of the information housed within the TAZs to apply and run the respective step.
-The TAZs will also hold several output information as produced in later modeling steps.
+The TAZs will also hold several outputs later.